American Legion Daniel Dopp Post 370 Veterans Memorial Project

 Stacey Hill of Wild Rose donated her talent to do the initial graphic rendering of the proposed memorial.
 Shulfer Architects, LLC, of Middleton, Wisconsin, donated their time to complete a final rendering for the memorial.

-The focal point of the Memorial will be the restored vintage Bell AH-1 Huey Cobra Attack helicopter used during the Vietnam War and will be illuminated at night.
-The helicopter will be surrounded by a black aluminum fence, a sidewalk able to accommodate persons with disabilities, benches, and a Veterans Memorial plaque.
+The focal point of the Memorial is the restored vintage Bell AH-1 Huey Cobra Attack helicopter flown in country during the Vietnam War and will be illuminated at night.
+The helicopter will be surrounded by a black aluminum fence, a sidewalk able to accommodate persons with disabilities, benches, and Veterans Memorial plaques.
 Illuminated flags of our country, all of our armed forces, and a POW flag will be placed to the east of the helicopter in a semi-circle.

 A cement pad for the helicopter was completed and the helicopter was painted and placed on the pad on May 24, 2017.
-The fence around the helicopter, flag poles, sidewalk, lighting and memorial plaque will be installed as soon as possible from donations received.
+The fence around the helicopter, flag poles, sidewalk, lighting and memorial plaques were installed in the late spring to late summer in 2018.
+Dedication of the Memorial site was held in September of 2018.
+The bricks honoring veterans, those provided by community businesses and the community at large, were placed along the Walk of Honor in the spring of 2019.